juniorsundarCasual/TGT/vault/volume-1.chapter-064.md

 "Master?
 Markus, who's this?"
 Grace interjected.

-"You're name's Grace?"
+"Your name's Grace?"
 Guy exclaimed.

 "Yes.
 Who're you?"